 Contact name & email: Debbie Aragon Debbie.firstname.lastname@example.org

-IKEA Seattle makes the Best Workplaces for Waste Prevention and Recycling list in King County for the first time.
+IKEA Seattle makes the Best Workplaces for Waste Prevention and Recycling list in King County for its second year.
 The Renton location of this multinational household goods retailer is an enthusiastic contributor to the company’s sustainability goals.
 In 2015, all home furnishing materials sold at IKEA (including packaging) will be made from renewable, recyclable, or recycled materials.
 The company plans to produce as much renewable energy as they consume by 2020.
-At IKEA Seattle, they compact, bale and recycle all cardboard, plastic and paper waste, and 90 percent of the total waste generated at the store is diverted from landfills through recycling and reuse.
-Between September 2014 and February 2015, they recycled over 702 tons of waste!
+At IKEA Seattle, they compact, bale, and recycle all cardboard, plastic, and paper waste, and 90 percent of the total waste generated at the store is diverted from landfills through recycling and reuse.
+Between September 2015 and February 2016, they recycled more than 325 tons of waste.

 - Applus Technologies